pydu-brys/VirtualCPU/README.md

 # VirtualCPU
 ## Intro
-I built this Python program to simulate how memory (256 bytes) and register (16 bytes) interact while running machine code instructions with a GUI.
+I have built this Python program to simulate how memory (256 bytes) and register (16 bytes) interact while running machine code instructions with a GUI.
 The program displays changes in Memory, Register, Program Counter, and Instruction Register step-by-step.
 The program was written under Jupyter Notebook (which is why there are many "In[#]" throughout my code) with Python 3.
 The GUI package used is tkinter.

-This program was originally for education use for the CSIM department at Soochow University in Taipei, Taiwan.
+This program was developed for educational purpose for students in CSIM department at Soochow University in Taipei, Taiwan.

 ## Features
-The program support the following features:
+The program supports the following features:
-#### 1. User-defined machine code instruction (in certain format) stored in an external with text file
+#### 1. User-defined machine code instruction (in certain format) stored in an external text file
 #### 2. Two's complement for integer calculation (with "overflow" message if the result is overflowed)
 #### 3. Options of "run" or "step" depending on if user wants to observe the process or just to see the result
-#### 4. 14 types of machine code instruction including LOAD/ STORE/ ROTATE/ JUMP/ STOP (Please see Machine Code section for more info)
+#### 4. 14 types of machine code instructions including LOAD/ STORE/ ROTATE/ JUMP/ STOP (Please see Machine Code section for more info)

 ## Machine Code Instructions
 #### 1RXY: